 In the Garden

-One of the great things about marbles is that they reflect light and colour throughout the surrounding area.
+One of the great things about marbles is that they reflect light and color throughout the surrounding area.
 This makes them a great choice for the garden.
 Make plaster stepping stones and add marbles to them for a pleasing finish.
 Take a simple yard decoration and cover the entire surface with glass pebbles.
-This is an excellent choice for a simple plastic flamingo or even an ageing gazing ball.
-Adding colour and texture makes any simple yard item more impressive.
+This is an excellent choice for a simple plastic flamingo or even an aging gazing ball.
+Adding color and texture makes any simple yard item more impressive.

 I’ve also written a post on making a backsplash from glass pebbles.

-When you’re creating an arrangement of dry or silk flowers, you need something to weight the bottom of the vase and keep everything in position.
+When you’re creating an arrangement of dry or silk flowers, you need something to weigh the vase’s bottom and keep everything in position.
 Marbles and glass pebbles are both attractive choices.
 They’ll become part of the overall design, and they’re extremely easy to work with.
-Coordinate the colours to your flowers, or use one solid shade that will provide some contrast to the finished look.
+Coordinate the colors to your flowers, or use one solid shade that will provide some contrast to the finished look.

 Using glass marbles or pebbles around the home is easier than you think.
-Use these ideas to add the colours you love to your living space.
+Use these ideas to add the colors you love to your living space.
 You can get creative, and it’s easy to let the children help you with many of these projects.
-Whether you mix the colours and sizes or go for a more monochromatic look, you’re sure to love the new look.
+Whether you mix the colors and sizes or go for a more monochromatic look, you’re sure to love the new look.
 Marbles and glass pebbles are surprisingly affordable, and they can be used throughout your living space.
-You can buy recycled glass pebbles at Recycled Glass Ulster.